-In this section, we present the plots of CRP for several kinds of archetypal runs that illustrate the behavior of CRP for these different categories of runs belonging to different retrieval scenarios and, as discussed in the Preliminary Definitions section they extend the work of Egghe (2008).
+In this section we present the plots of CRP for several kinds of archetypal runs which illustrate the behavior of CRP for these different categories of runs belonging to different retrieval scenarios and, as discussed in the "Preliminary Definitions" Section they extend the work of (Egghe, 2008).
 Figure 3 shows the plots for the reference runs defined in the previous section.

-In particular, Figure 3A shows the plot of the ideal run-that is, the perfect retrieval scenario of Egghe (2008)-which, as previously stated, is always zero and causes no effort to the user.
-In the previous section, we interpreted CRP as the total space up to a given rank position walked through by the system while progressing in list, that is, how distant the system is at a given rank position from the ideal point in space that represents the best ranking.
+In particular, Figure 3(a) shows the plot of the ideal run - i.e. the perfect retrieval scenario of (Egghe, 2008) - which, as previously stated, is always zero and causes no effort to the user.
+In the previous section, we interpreted CRP as the total space up to a given rank position walked through by the system while progressing in list, i.e. how distant the system is at a given rank position from the ideal point in space that represents the best ranking.
 The ideal point coincides with the x axis and both negative and positive values of CRP indicate a departure from this point.

-Figure 3B illustrates the case of the worst run-a kind of zero recall retrieval scenario of Egghe (2008)-where only nonrelevant documents are retrieved and the system is departing more and more from the ideal point and it will never be able to get back toward it, causing a major effort to the user due to only retrieving not-relevant documents.
+Figure 3(b) illustrates the case of the worst run - a kind of zero recall retrieval scenario of (Egghe, 2008) - where only non-relevant documents are retrieved and the system is departing more and more from the ideal point and it will never be able to get back towards it, causing a major effort to the user due to only retrieving not-relevant documents.

-Figure 3C shows the case of the full-scale run-that is, the perverse retrieval scenario of Egghe (2008)-which, in the initial part of the rank, behaves as the worst run and then starts to retrieve all the relevant documents, in increasing order of relevance.
+Figure 3(c) shows the case of the full scale run - i.e. the perverse retrieval scenario of (Egghe, 2008) - which, in the initial part of the rank, behaves like the worst run and then starts to retrieve all the relevant documents, in increasing order of relevance.
 This causes the system to move again towards the ideal point, which is crossed, and then it continues to depart from it in the positive direction.
-The fact that, even after crossing the ideal point, the system continues to move away from it in the positive direction is not an indicator of performances better than the ideal run but rather the signal that, even though something positive is happening because relevant documents are eventually retrieved, this is happening (too) late in the ranking and so it will leave the system far away from the ideal point, still in a positive region of the space.
-Therefore, this archetype causes the user the greatest effort due to both retrieving not-relevant documents and misplacing all the relevant ones in the worst possible way.
+The fact that, even after crossing the ideal point, the system continues to move away from it in the positive direction is not an indicator of performances better than the ideal run but rather the signal that, even though something positive is happening because relevant documents are eventually retrieved, this is happening (too) late in the ranking and so it will anyway leave the system far away from the ideal point, still in a positive region of the space.
+Therefore, this archetype causes the user the biggest effort possible due to both retrieving not-relevant documents and misplacing all the relevant ones in the worst possible way.

-Figure 3D-H present several archetype runs that can be collocated in the random retrieval scenario of Egghe (2008).
-Although in Egghe (2008) there is no distinction between the curves in this scenario, CRP provides richer information and a wider spectrum of curves, allowing us to be more accurate in addressing this scenario.
+Figures 3(d)-3(h) present several archetype runs that can be collocated in the random retrieval scenario of (Egghe, 2008).
+While in (Egghe, 2008) there is no distinction between the curves in this scenario, CRP provides richer information and a wider spectrum of curves, allowing us to be more accurate in addressing this scenario.